 Fig. 1.
 Geological map of Milos (redrawn from Marschik et al., 2010).
-(A), Geotectonic map showing the position of Milos Island, along the Hellenic Volcanic Arc (HVA).
-Arrows indicate north east subduction of the African plate underneath the Euroasian plate.
+(A), Geotectonic map showing the position of Milos Island, along the Hellenic Volcanic

+Arc (HVA).
+Arrows indicate the direction of subduction of the African plate underneath the Euroasian plate.
 (B) Milos Island.
 (C), The Milos iron formation is located in the 8-shaped Cape Vani sedimentary basin (CVSB).
 At least two IFs are present in the CVSB.
-These are made up of a non-fossiliferous IF (NFIF) at the juncture between the two large sedimentary basins and a microfossiliferous IF (MFIF) located at the SW margin in the second basin.
-A potential third IF (IF?) is located to the NE, close to the present day Aegean Sea.
+These are made up of a non-fossiliferous IF (NFIF) at the juncture between the two large sedimentary basins and a microfossiliferous iron formation (MFIF) located at the SW margin in the second basin.
+A potential third IF (IF?) is located NE, close to the present day Aegean Sea.
 It is however not certain if this deposit is part of the NFIF or not, because of the open mining pit separating the two.

 Fig. 2.
-A generalized north-south stratigraphic map of the $\sim$ 1 km long CVSB showing interpreted geology, lithology, main faults and how they relate to the iron and manganese formations, in support of a three-basin hypothesis.
+Generalized schematic north-south geologic cross section through the \sim 1 km long CVSB showing interpreted geology, relationships between the main lithofacies, main fault locations, the iron and manganese formations, in support of a proposed three-basin hypothesis.
 Not drawn to scale.
 Four types of iron-rich sedimentary rocks occur in the CVSB.
 These include the iron-rich sandstones, the iron-Mn-rich sandstones, the conglomerate hosted iron formation (CIF) and the MFIF and NFIF formations that are depositionally and chemically distinct from the sandstone deposits.

 Fig. 3.
-EDS-electron micrograph showing Fe-rich mineral phases in a Si-rich matrix from the MFIF.
-The bright colors correspond to the analysed elements.
+EDS-electron image showing different Fe-rich mineral phases in a Si-rich matrix from the MFIF.
+The bright colours correspond to the analysed elements.
 (A), framboidal hematite particles.
-A1-A4, elemental compositions of the framboidal particles in A. (B), Dispersed fluffy Fe-rich mineral grains.
-B1-B4, corresponding elements associated with the micrograph in panel A
+A1-A4, different element compositions associated with framboidal particles in panel A. (B), Dispersed fluffy Fe-rich mineral grains.
+B1-B4, corresponding elements associated with the micrograph in panel A.